wentong-li/kws_bin/README.md

 The project is to enable MFCC, followed by a CNN-based model to detect if a keyword from predefined list is present in the audio sample collect from PDM microphone.

 MFCC implementation is based on CMSIS-DSP library, while it slightly differs to the built-in one.
 The modification is to ensure the setup matches the one in TensorFlow library used for training the model.
-The parameters are stored in "mfcc_data.h" and "mfcc_data.c".

-The model used here is "kws_model.tflite".
-To deploy it in tflite-micro, script "generate_cc_arrays.py" is used.
-To deploy it in XXXX, "model.yaml" is used for compiling.
 Button2 of LM20DK(PCA10184) is used to switch the inference backend.
 Press it and the backend with change to another.
 LED2 is used to indicate which backend is in use: LED ON for XXXX and OFF for tflite-micro.

 2. Deploy the project